James Hemings: Career

-It was during his time in France that Hemings learned the French dish of pasta and cheese.
+During his time in France, Hemings learned the dish of pasta and cheese.
 He prepared a dish called "macaroni pie".
 This dish evolved to what Americans call macaroni and cheese today.
-James is believed to be one of the first American chefs to prepare the original French dish in this way.
+James is believed to be one of the first American chefs to prepare the dish in this way.
 However, credit is often incorrectly attributed to Thomas Jefferson's cousin, Mary Randolph, as it was later included in her seminal housekeeping book, The Virginia House-Wife.
 Another dish James introduced to American cuisine is Snow Eggs, which is originally French and consists of meringue and custard.

-In Paris, Jefferson became concerned that Hemings might learn that he could be free when France had abolished slavery in 1789.
-Using his personal wage, Hemings paid for a French tutor to teach him the language.
-Though France had abolished slavery at this point, and Hemings wages could have afforded him a lawyer there is no current evidence that shows Hemings attempted to pursue that option.
+In Paris, Jefferson became concerned that Hemings might learn he could be free when France abolished slavery in 1789.
+Hemings paid for a French tutor to teach him the language using his personal wage.
+Though France had abolished slavery at this point, and Hemings's wages could have afforded him a lawyer, no current evidence shows Hemings attempted to pursue that option.
 Jefferson wrote about this issue to another American enslaver in a similar situation.
 According to the 1873 memoir of Madison Hemings, his uncle James and (future) mother Sally actively considered staying in France for freedom while they were in Paris.
 (Sally Hemings had accompanied one of Jefferson's daughters to France and worked for the family until they returned to the United States.)
 While fearful of their seeking freedom, Jefferson, who was in debt for most of his life, was also concerned about having paid for training James.

-In 1789, however, both the Hemingses returned to America with Jefferson; he continued to pay James wages to work as his chef.
+In 1789, however, both the Hemingses returned to the United States with Jefferson; he continued to pay James wages to work as his chef.
 They first returned to Monticello.
 They lived briefly in a leased house on Maiden Lane in New York City (when the national government was based there), where James Hemings ran the kitchen.

-Hemings was also the chef for one of early America's most famous dinners - one that then-Secretary of State Thomas Jefferson dubbed a meal "to save the union."
+Hemings was also the chef for one of early United States's most famous dinners - one that then-Secretary of State Thomas Jefferson dubbed a meal "to save the union."
 On June 20, 1790, at a dinner cheffed by Hemings, Alexander Hamilton and Jefferson reconciled after being well-known political enemies.
 Further, "Alexander Hamilton agreed to establishing Washington, D.C. as the permanent capital; in exchange, James Madison agreed to the federal government assuming the debt of the states."